blue-triangle-tech/btt-swift-sdk/README.md

 ```

-### Network State
+### Network State Capture

- A "Network State" feature is used to monitoring state of network ( like - wifi, offline, online etc. ) and provided time period of each used state (i.e provide usege of each network state).
-It can be enabled by setting "enableTrackingNetworkState" configuration property to "true".
+ BlueTriangle SDK allows capturing of network state data.
+Network state refers to the availability of any network interfaces on the device.
+Network interfaces include wifi, ethernet, cellular, etc. Once Network state capturing is enabled, the Network state is associated with all Timers, Errors and Network Requests captured by the SDK.

+To enable Network state capture, use the enableTrackingNetworkState property on the configuration object as follows

 ```swift